cssim22/github-cli/README.md

 ## Usage

-1. To create a new repository for the user logged in with access token:
+1. To create a new private repository for the user logged in with access token:
 ```
 pretty-please createRepo <Repo Name>
 ```